1Password/events-api-splunk/app/onepassword_events_api/README.md

 ## Setup

-Click on the 1Password Application in the Apps navigation pane and follow the setup instructions, making sure the input is valid (there is currently no validation on this page).
-Some possible mistakes might be:
+Click on the 1Password Application in the Apps navigation pane and follow the setup instructions.
+Once complete, you will need to enable the scripted inputs that your JWT supports.

-1. Incorrect token
-2. Incorrect Events API URL

-Restart Splunk by choosing Settings -> Server Controls -> Restart Splunk
+Please note that this add-on will log to the default index.
+If you wish to change that behavior you may want to create new 1Password specific indexes.
+See more detailed instructions on our [support page](https://support.1password.com/cs/events-reporting-splunk/#step-3-set-up-the-1password-events-api-add-on).

 Click on the 1Password App again, this time you will be navigated to Search.
-Start seeing what data has already been ingested by filtering by the sign in attempts source type, ie `sourcetype="1password:insights:signin_attempts"`.
+Start seeing what data has already been ingested by filtering by the event source type, such as `sourcetype="1password:insights:signin_attempts"` or `sourcetype="1password:insights:item_usages"`.
 If you don't see any events, try increasing the length of time to "All time".

 ## Debugging